-One informant from an AT program at a tertiary rehabilitation hospital explained that assessment and ongoing monitoring and support is funded by Alberta provincial health funding.
-Furthermore, client equipment is funded in a variety of ways, including Alberta Aids to Daily Living, which will pay 75% of costs while individuals pay a cost share of 25% up to \$500 per family per benefit year (July 1 to June 30).
-The program pays the balance of the cost of the benefit based on an approved product list, which includes speech generating communication devices for individuals who cannot meet their daily communication needs using speech.
-Low-income families may be exempt from paying the cost share portion, but may still have to pay for upgrades.
-Other funding sources include private insurance, Workers' Compensation Board of Alberta, Veterans' Affairs Canada, charitable associations such as the Amyotrophic Lateral Sclerosis (ALS) Society of Canada, the Cerebral Palsy Alberta Association, or a local chapter of a community service club (e.g., Lions Clubs International).
+One informant from an AT program at a tertiary rehabilitation hospital, described funding availability via Alberta Aids to Daily Living, which will pay 75% of costs up to \$500 per family per benefit year (July 1 to June 30).
+Low-income individuals may only have to pay for upgrades.
+Other funding sources include charitable associations such as the Amyotrophic Lateral Sclerosis (ALS) Society of Canada, the Cerebral Palsy Alberta Association, or a local chapter of a community service club (e.g., Lions Clubs

+International).

-Another informant from an AT communication devices program at a rehabilitation and long-term care centre, reported that their specific communication program is fully funded for assessment and device provision through the Manitoba Department of Families, instead of the Manitoba Ministry of Health and Seniors Care.
+Another informant from an AT communication devices program at a rehabilitation and long term care centre, reported that their specific communication program is fully funded for assessment and device provision through the Manitoba Department of Families, instead of the Manitoba Ministry of Health and Seniors Care.
 The program's approximate budget is \$600,000 per year, for approximately 150 to 175 client referrals per year, approximately 50% of which end up agreeing to, and benefit from, a communication device.
-Following a trial period, the device is rented long-term at a flat rate of \$20 a month regardless of the device type.
+Following a trial period, the device is rented long term at a flat rate of \$20 a month regardless of the device type.
 Recipients of governmental Employment and Income Assistance, have their rental fee reimbursed by that program.
 Similarly, other programs (e.g., Manitoba Public Insurance, Workers Compensation Board of Manitoba) either pay the rental fee or purchase the device privately.
 For clients paying out-of-pocket, the monthly fee is usually seen as an advantage over a large upfront purchase cost.
 About 300 clients use the rental program currently.
 There is a dedicated portion of the budget for staff to participate in training and education and international conferences.
 The program also has an academic mandate whereby they provide education to the rehabilitation assistance school, OT college, any other programs that wish education on ATs.

-Two informants from the AT services of a provincial tertiary rehabilitation facility described the availability of funding through the Disability Support Program of the New Brunswick Ministry of Social Development, which offers funding for "technical supports and assistive devices not covered under other programs."57 Institutional donations, such as the Stan Cassidy Foundation,58 can also contribute up to \$300 per person per year in a "care and comfort" fund for clients of their rehabilitation centre.
+Two informants from the AT services of a provincial tertiary rehabilitation facility described the availability of funding through the Disability Support Program of the New Brunswick Ministry of Social Development which offers funding for "technical supports and assistive devices not covered under other programs".
+Institutional donations, such as the Stan Cassidy Foundation, 2 can also contribute up to \$300 per person per year in a "care and comfort" fund for clients of their rehabilitation centre.
 Program team members will often network with other autonomous, community-based, and non-profit organizations to identify other funding sources.
-For instance Abilities New Brunswick, Muscular Dystrophy Canada, and Easter Seals New Brunswick, can help identify other coverage sources, including opportunities from private foundations.
-This stream of funding is particularly useful for individuals who do not receive government funding, but who don't have the ability for out-ofpocket expenses.
+For instance Abilities New Brunswick, Muscular Dystrophy Association of Canada, and Easter Seals New Brunswick, can help identify other coverage sources, including opportunities from private foundations.
+This stream of funding is particularly useful for individuals who do not receive government funding, but who don't have the ability for out-of-pocket expenses.
 Since home controls are now mainstream consumer products, gifts of used equipment from family and friends is another manner by which clients sometimes obtain the necessary components, which could then be customized by their local rehabilitation program.
 In addition, loan programs are another mechanism to provide devices to those in need.
-Trial, short-term, and long-term loans can be provided by loan programs operated by Easter Seals New Brunswick, or the ALS Society of Canada.
-The program also relies on the donations of gently used equipment that is then provided to clients who need them.
+Trial, short term, and long term loans can be provided by loan programs operated by Easter Seals New Brunswick, or the ALS Society of Canada.
+The program also relies on the donations of gently used equipment which are then provided back to clients who need them.